Marriage Green Card for Canadians Applying for Permanent Residency Through Marriage to an American Citizen

 A Canadian citizen who is married to a U.S. citizen can apply for permanent residency – also known as a green card.
 There are two options to apply for a green card through marriage: 1) Adjustment of status, and 2) Consular Processing.
-Read more about Marriage-Based Green Card for Canadians.
+Read more about Marriage Green Card for Canadians.

-Conditional residency versus Permanent Residency
+Conditional Residency versus Permanent Residency

 What if I get divorced before the two-year anniversary?

-It is common in this day and age for marriages to last fewer than two years (or even two months, for that matter).
+It is common for marriages to last fewer than two years (or even two months, for that matter).
 For those whose conditional residency has not been removed, this could lead to problems with their immigration status.
 Generally, divorce terminates conditional residence.
 However, those with a 2-year conditional green card may be able to apply for a waiver of the failure to remove the condition if they can prove that the marriage was bona fide, entered into in good faith, and that the Canadian spouse was not at fault for failing to file the joint petition.